SolidLabResearch/kvasir-stream-replayer/README.md

 # Kvasir Stream Replayer

-A TypeScript library for real-time s### Polling-based Subscriptions (Works with ClickHouse - no GraphQL required)
+A TypeScript library for real-time streaming of sensor events to the Kvasir data storage pod.
+The library does the replaying as well as subscribe for the latest events via polling as well through the Server-Sent Event subscription.
 ```bash
 # Subscribe to all measurements using polling
 npm run demo subscribe-polling --interval 2000